Alexander Acosta: Epstein's arrest, Acosta's resignation and OPR review

-According to an internal review conducted by the Department of Justice's Office of Professional Responsibility, which was released in November 2020, Acosta showed "poor judgment" in granting Epstein a non-prosecution agreement and failing to notify Epstein's alleged victims about this agreement.
+According to an internal review conducted by the Department of Justice's Office of Professional Responsibility (OPR), which was released in November 2020, Acosta showed "poor judgment" in granting Epstein a non-prosecution agreement and failing to notify Epstein's alleged victims about this agreement.
+In the report, Acosta denied that Epstein was an intelligence asset.
+The OPR report also stated that it found no evidence that Epstein was a cooperating witness or an intelligence asset.